 You might have to depending on which supplier you’re with.

 Should I still switch my energy if I have to pay an exit fee?

 Don’t let the thought of an exit fee completely put you off switching early.
-If you find a cheaper deal it’s a good idea to do some calculations on how much you’ll end up saving.
+If you find a cheaper deal using our expert comparison tool it’s a good idea to do some calculations on how much you’ll end up saving.
 It might make better financial sense in the long run to just pay the exit fee.